VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 sysbench fileio prepare

-This is not a test, I only ran it once, but I noted the write speed anyway
+This isn’t a test itself, I only ran it once, but I noted the write speed anyway.

 sysbench fileio --threads=1 --file-test-mode=seqwr run